|

 humidity changes over the years, it requires new Gesso to be inserted

-and coloured size (Bole) to
+and coloured size (Bole) to be

 painted over the wounds.
 The new gold leaf is then applied.
 Sometimes it